sreekanth-ai/Banking-Risk-Customer-Transaction-Analytics-Platform-/README.md

 ---

-# Author

-Sreekanth Polu
+## Conclusion

+This project demonstrates the use of SQL and Python for analyzing banking transaction data.
+It covers database design, data analysis, window functions, and data visualization to generate meaningful insights such as customer balances, transaction trends, and dormant accounts.
+The project helped strengthen my SQL, analytical, and data visualization skills through real-world banking analytics scenarios.

 ---

-# Conclusion

-This project demonstrates practical SQL skills used in banking analytics and financial data analysis.
-It is useful for SQL practice, interview preparation, portfolio building, and data analyst projects.